myobie/nathanherald.com/content/writing/going-public/index.md

 ### Putting the font on S3

 I decided to zip up the fonts and put them in an S3 bucket.
 Then, when now is building the website, it can retrieve them using [s3cmd][].

-I learned a valuable lesson a while back: **never create AWS resources using the UI.** Creating through the UI means it's easy to forget how or what is setup.
+Also, I learned a valuable lesson a while back: **never create AWS resources using the UI.** Creating through the UI means it's easy to forget how or what is setup.

-Instead, I use [terraform][] for everything I need.
-There is a pretty big upfront cost because I can never remember how exactly to create the terraform files. _I do create users in the UI because if one uses terraform then it's easy to accidentally store their secret key in a `.tfstate` file or something similar and I don't want to risk it._ I created a user with zero permissions.
+Instead, **I use [terraform][] for everything I need.** There is a pretty big upfront cost because I can never remember how exactly to create the terraform files. _I do create users in the UI because if one uses terraform then it's easy to accidentally store their secret key in a `.tfstate` file or something similar and I don't want to risk it._ I created a user with zero permissions.

-I got it setup [in a directory named infra][infra] to create a bucket and give it a policy where one user can only read from it.
+I put some terraform [in a directory named infra][infra] which creates a bucket and gives it a policy where one user can only read from it.
 Then I [added some code to use `s3cmd`][get font] to retrieve and unzip the font during the install step.

 [s3cmd]: https://s3tools.org/s3cmd
 [terraform]: https://www.terraform.io
 [infra]: https://github.com/myobie/nathanherald.com/tree/9f7b8e22b1876ab775d4c1e6e67b059121f60b35/infra
 [get font]: https://github.com/myobie/nathanherald.com/blob/9f7b8e22b1876ab775d4c1e6e67b059121f60b35/bin/install#L26-L36

-## Preview URLs
+## Generating predictable preview URLs

 When I'm writing a new blog post ([like this one][this-pr]) I want to be able to see a "preview version" in my browser so I can make sure all the images look right, the font is working, etc, so I deploy a "preview site" for every [pull request][] I make.